Gaining organizational effectiveness

 |C||I||R/A||C||When Reveal is originally installed, there are default rules for PCI, HIPAA, GDPR, and CCPA.
 The Risk/Compliance team might have other items they need to track and will be accountable for defining those rules and labels.
 The security team will be consulted along with the CIO/CRO/CPO to ensure proper policy coverage.|

-Investigate rule matches using Live Connect
+Investigate rule matches using direct endpoint connections

 |R/A||I||R/A||-||Both the security and risk/compliance teams will investigate rule matches and are accountable for acting on the alert.
 The security team is more likely to connect to the endpoint for further investigation.|